the-ult/nx-angular-testing-sample-with-msw/README.md

 ## Things I would like to add / improve

+- [ ] Working Cypress Component Tests with MSWjs
+    - They now result in a race condition.
+See: [MSW leaves cypress component test runner in a loop](https://github.com/mswjs/msw/issues/744)
 - [ ] Proper Error handling
 - [ ] Add proper Logging `provideLogger()`
 - [ ] Setup Github actions and github page